1. State of the Restructuring Market

 7.3 Organisation of Creditors or Committees

-There are no committees under French law for new proceedings opened since 1 October 2021, but rather classes of creditors, which are grouped according to the nature of their claims and not depending on their quality.
+There are no committees under French law for new proceedings opened since 1 October 2021, but rather classes of affected parties, which are grouped according to the nature of their claims and not depending on their quality.

 The rules for safeguard proceedings apply regarding the creation of classes of affected parties and their powers and expenses (see 6.3 Roles of Creditors).